MicrosoftDocs/cpp-docs/docs/sanitizers/examples-alloc-dealloc-mismatch.md

 # Alloc dealloc mismatch

-This functionality isn't on by default for Windows.
+This functionality is off by default for Windows.
 To enable, `set ASAN_OPTIONS=alloc_dealloc_mismatch=1` before running the program.
-This runtime flag, will report errors on malloc/delete, new/free, and new/delete[].
+This runtime flag will report errors on malloc/delete, new/free, and new/delete[].
+Sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example